How Netflix eliminated Blockbuster

 The Expansion with Wayne Huizenga

-Blockbuster's growth didn't stop there.
+Blockbuster's growth did not stop there.
 In the 1980s, Wayne Huizenga, one of the investors, invested $18 million, which today would be equivalent to $65 million with inflation.

 David Cook sold his shares at that time, allowing Wayne Huizenga to lead Blockbuster's expansion.
 The company acquired competitors and opened thousands of stores in the United States and Europe.

-By 1992, Blockbuster had 1,800 franchises worldwide, and in 1994, a communications giant acquired the company for a staggering $8.4 billion, which would be equivalent to $16 billion in today's money.
-Blockbuster became a publicly held company and was at the top of the video rental industry.
+By 1992, Blockbuster had 1,800 franchises worldwide, and in 1994, a communications giant acquired the company for a staggering $8.4 billion, which would be worth $16 billion in today's money.
+Blockbuster became a publicly traded company and was at the top of the video rental industry.

 The Netflix Challenge